Problems We Found In Nashville's Drinking Water

 Disinfection Byproducts (DBPs) In Nashville Drinking Water

 DBPs are a category of emerging contaminants that form when chlorine-based disinfectants react with naturally-occurring organic matter.
 Although these chemicals are not currently regulated very well, the EPA has admitted that they are associated with an increased risk of bladder cancer, as well as kidney, liver, and central nervous system problems.
-Nashville has tested positive for a range of disinfection byproducts including chloroform and bromodichloromethane, both of which are trihalomethanes.
+Nashville's water quality has tested positive for a range of disinfection byproducts including chloroform and bromodichloromethane, both of which are trihalomethanes.

 Still Have Questions About Nashville Drinking Water?